POSSIBLE SCENARIOS IN SELLING YOUR HOME AND BUYING A NEW ONE

 Not working towards this solution can be costly.
 Renting or paying a double mortgage for the five-month period before you move into your new home can cost thousands of dollars and a significant fraction of your down payment.

 There are several outcomes in buying and selling at the same time.

-There's the possibility that you may sell your home first before buying a new one, leaving you scrambling for your own accommodations.Verify my mortgage eligibility (Jun 14th, 2021)
+There's the possibility that you may sell your home first before buying a new one, leaving you scrambling for your own accommodations.Verify your mortgage eligibility (May 20th, 2022)

 There's also the chance that you could find a new home before selling, taking on too much in upfront costs and monthly payments.
 This will leave you with two homes, two mortgage payments, and in likelihood, a double dose of misery.

-Then, there's the chance that you could buy and sell their house along the same timeline.
+Then, there's the chance that you could buy and sell your house along the same timeline.
 This is a difficult feat to accomplish, but entirely possible with proper planning.

 BUYING AND SELLING A HOUSE AT THE SAME TIME

 You may not get to move into your new home the evening you sell your old one, but you can always reduce the delay between the two.Verify your mortgage eligibility (May 20th, 2022)

 The most important place to begin is in the planning stage.
 Work with your real estate agent to identify what leverage you have and what offers you should accept (or reject).